-There are occasions when a device (eg a VoIP phone or a server) that is connected to a LAN interface of a Mikrotik router requires a public IP address.
+There are occasions when a device (eg a VoIP phone, a server or another router) that is connected to a LAN interface of a Mikrotik router requires a public IP address.

 Ideally the Mikrotik router should be able to route connections from such devices without the inefficiencies of network address translation (NAT).

 There are step-by-step guides for Draytek routers on how to assign public IP addresses to LAN interfaces without NAT, but I could not find anything similar for Mikrotik routers.

 There are plenty forum topics on this subject, but as with many Mikrotik forums there is no straightforward guidance.

 I recently had to figure this out for myself and managed to get it working.